John Conness

-John Conness (September 22, 1821 – January 10, 1909) was a first-generation Irish-American businessman who served as a U.S. Senator (1863–1869) from California during the American Civil War and the early years of Reconstruction.
+John Conness (September 22, 1821 – January 10, 1909) was an Irish-born American businessman who served as a U.S. senator (1863–1869) from California during the American Civil War and the early years of Reconstruction.
 He introduced a bill to establish Yosemite National Park and voted to abolish slavery.
 His advocacy of Chinese immigration and civil rights cost him his constituency.

 Early life and education

 Born in Abbey, County Galway, Ireland, on September 22, 1821, Conness was the youngest of fourteen children.
 His father was Walter Conness, whom John described as "a very dignified and intellectual man, one whom men of all positions came to for counsel: being also a man of rare courage and independence."

 Immigration and career

 In 1836 Conness arrived in the United States at age 15 as an immigrant.
 For more than a decade on the East Coast in New York, Conness learned to make pianofortes and also worked as a merchant.
-He emigrated to California in 1849 to join the excitement and promise of the Gold Rush.
+He emigrated to California in 1849 to join the excitement and promise of the California Gold Rush.

 He was among the thousands of "forty-niners" attracted by the Gold Rush in the Sierra Nevada, and the hundreds of thousands who quickly followed.
 For two years, he mined Mormon Island, and the Middle Fork of the American River, and was interested in the industry for the rest of his life.
 Having made a stake, he settled in the new community of Georgetown and operated a store selling supplies to miners.

 The state was bustling with new people.
 In the 1850s, the Democratic Party was the only partisan organization, and it stretched to accommodate the many interests of the new residents.
-Elected to the State Assembly in the 1853–54 and 1860–61 sessions, Conness was nominated as the Anti-Lecompton Democratic candidate for lieutenant governor in 1859 and the Union Democratic candidate for governor in the 1861 election.
+Elected to the State Assembly in the 1853–54 and 1860–61 sessions, Conness was nominated as the Anti-Lecompton Democratic candidate for Lieutenant Governor in 1859 and the Union Democratic candidate for Governor in the 1861 election.